djalilhebal/subsimplex/README.md

 Output:
 ![Screenshot of video with French subtitles](./demo-2023-11-17.jpg)

-That assumes you are running the server locally:
+The demo assumes that the API server is running locally:
 ```sh
 cd server
 npm start